markeyser/cookiecutter-collabora/{{cookiecutter.project_slug}}/README.md

 help of the [Cookiecutter Two Lanes](https://github.com/markeyser/cookiecutter-two-lanes) template.
-For comprehensive guidance on utilizing the tools included in the project repository, please visit the [Cookiecutter Two Lanes Template Docs](https://markeyser.github.io/cookiecutter-two-lanes/). ⚡⚡
+For comprehensive guidance on utilizing the tools included in the project repository, please visit the [Cookiecutter Collabora Template Docs](https://markeyser.github.io/cookiecutter-two-lanes/). ⚡⚡